-The so called "best shot" in the company, selected because he was the only rifleman to shoot 40 out of 40 targets at the qualifying range, was allowed to shoot a live AT-4 (the Army's more modern bazooka).
-He missed the target completely and the projectile didn't even explode.
-The disappointed was so palpable he was ridiculed endlessly throughout the rest of basic training, primarily by our own drill sergeants.
+The so-called "best shot" in the company, selected because he was the only rifleman to shoot 40 out of 40 targets at the qualifying range, was allowed to shoot a live AT-4 (the Army's more modern bazooka).
+He missed the target completely, and the projectile didn't even explode.
+The disappointment was so palpable he was ridiculed endlessly throughout the rest of basic training, primarily by our own drill sergeants.

 I graduated basic training as a Private First Class in May of 2009.
 Since I had enlisted with truck driver as my military occupational specialty in my contract, it meant after basic training I was to be sent to Fort Leonard Wood, MO.